ramadanmostafa/reuter_spider/readme.md

 on the project root folder,

-# cd reuters
+cd reuters

 update symbol.txt for the targeted symbols (one each line).

-# scrapy crawl reuters -o output.csv --logfile errors.log --loglevel ERROR
+scrapy crawl reuters_spider -o output.csv --logfile errors.log --loglevel ERROR

 this cmd will start the crawler that
 1- read all symbols from symbols.txt